SEPTA riders fear budget shortfall could end Chestnut Hill West Line

 That is concerning news to SEPTA customers in Chestnut Hill, Mt.
 Airy and Germantown, who said they were worried about what is planned for the Chestnut Hill West Regional Rail Line.
 According to SEPTA data, it ranks among the bottom in terms of Regional Rail ridership, averaging 1,756 riders daily.

-Despite that, folks like Mary Pat Walsh said she relied on the line every day for her commute into Center City.
+Despite that, folks like Mary Pat Walsh said she relies on the line every day for her commute into Center City.

 She said she and other riders she knows have been in a panic thinking about what they would do if SEPTA cut service to Chestnut Hill West or eliminated it permanently.